 See the Sharks

-From the Ocean Theatre, it is a short walk down the hill to Shark Mystique, an enormous shark tank holding over 100 sharks and rays – including zebra sharks and the scary-looking sawfish.
+From the Ocean Theatre, it is a short walk down the hill to Shark Mystique, another of the best attractions in Ocean Park Hong Kong for kids.

-Ride the Cable Car
+Ride the Ocean Park Cable Car

 Now is your chance to ride the cable car, the entrance of which is located between Shark Mystique and the Ocean Theatre.
 This is not only a fun way to return to the Waterfront, but also provides you with some of the best views of Hong Kong’s Southside, particularly on a clear day.

 Hit Whiskers Harbour